-The program uses a robust experimental design to measure ecological responses to management interventions, such as weed management and revegetation, and understand sources of variability.
-The program ensures that knowledge gained through the monitoring and evaluation process is used to improve delivery standards that underpin wetland investment decisions and to communicate the benefits of management delivered through initiatives such as the Wetland Tender.
+The program uses a robust experimental design to measure ecological responses to management interventions, such as weed management and changes to grazing regimes, and understand sources of variability.
+The program ensures that knowledge gained through monitoring and evaluation is used to improve delivery standards that underpin wetland investment and to communicate the benefits of management delivered through initiatives such as the Wetland Tender.

 Index of Wetland Condition

 Victoria's Index of Wetland Condition is a standard method developed for the assessment of wetland condition.
 It is based on the state of the biological, physical and chemical components of the wetland ecosystem and their interactions.
 For more information visit Index of Wetland Condition.